 What is a Hoosier?

-Note: This page is a digital version of an early IHB publication of the same title, last revised in 1984.
-An update, including more recent theories, is forthcoming.
+Note: This page is a digital version of an early IHB publication of the same title.
+Visit the Indiana History Blog to learn more about the origins of the word "Hoosier."

 For well over a century and a half the people of Indiana have been called Hoosiers.
 It is one of the oldest of state nicknames and has had a wider acceptance than most.
 True, there are Buckeyes of Ohio, the Suckers of Illinois and the Tarheels of North Carolina -- but none of these has had the popular usage accorded Hoosier.